SilverRAN/SegmentationTool/README.md

     python main.py --image_dir /Path/To/Image/Folder/ --output_dir /Path/To/Save/Masks/ --sam_checkpoint /Path/To/SAM/Checkpoint/

 Then the script will load the image files in image_dir one by one and show them with an interactive window.
-Use mouse to drag a bounding box from the upperleft to the bottomright corner of your interested object, then press the "q" button on keyboard.
+Use mouse to drag a bounding box from the upperleft to the bottomright corner of your interested object, then press the "Q" button on keyboard.
 The Segment-Anything model will take the bounding box and the image as input and predict a segmentation mask.